Remove password from Pages, Numbers and Keynote - How smart Technology changing lives

 - First of all, the application pages on your iPhone or iPad and touch the encrypted document to open it.

-- When prompted to enter the password, Write the data correctly and then click on “Done” to be able to continue.
+- hen you are prompted to enter the password, Write the data correctly and then click on “Done” to be able to continue.

 - Once the document opens, you’ll usually be in reading view.
 To enter the editing mode you will have to tap on “Edit“.
 In case you are already in edit mode with a bunch of unlocked tools appearing at the top, then you can skip this step.